Rim-chan/SpaceNet7-Buildings-Detection/README.rst

 **Download SpaceNet7 data**

-This project assumes that you already have the satellite images and their corresponding masks.
-For privacy reasons the data used here are not public.
+The dataset (satellite images and their corresponding masks) used in this project is based on the SpaceNet7 dataset.
 The original data is hosted at:

 ``s3://spacenet-dataset/spacenet/SN7_buildings/``